ramrom/rams_dot_files/cheatsheets/http_web_tls_cheatsheet.md

 - http 2: https://developers.google.com/web/fundamentals/performance/http2
     - good docs: https://http2.github.io/faq/
     - started as SPDY protocol by google, released by IETF in 2015
-    - all data sent as binary (1.1 uses plain text)
+    - all header data sent as binary (1.1 uses plain text)
     - smallest "packet" is a frame, a message is made up of many frames
     - frames/messages allow multiplexing of many streams, no HOL blocking
         - with 1.1 clients would do complex strategies with multiple TCP connections to get resources in parralel